apache/activemq-website/src/components/classic/documentation/jms2.md

 ---
 layout: default_md
-title: ActiveMQ Classic Jakarta Messaging 3.1 &amp; JMS 2.0 Support
+title: ActiveMQ Jakarta Messaging 3.1 &amp; JMS 2.0 Support
 title-class: page-title-classic
 type: classic
 ---

-**ActiveMQ Classic 5.x & 6.x support for Jakarta Messaging 3.1 & JMS 2.0 is in progress**.
-This work commenced in late 2019 via [AMQ-7309](https://issues.apache.org/jira/browse/AMQ-7309).

-If you need full support for Jakarta Messaging 3.1 or JMS 2.0 we recommend [ActiveMQ Artemis]({{site.baseurl}}/components/artemis).

 ### Transition Approach

-Initially, ActiveMQ Classic clients will not support all JMS 2.0 functionality and will throw an `UnsupportedOperationException` (`RuntimeException`) for unsupported methods and features, such as those for async send with a `CompletionListener`, sending messages with a delivery delay, and using shared topic consumers.
+Initially, ActiveMQ clients will not support all JMS 2.0 functionality and will throw an `UnsupportedOperationException` (`RuntimeException`) for unsupported methods and features, such as those for async send with a `CompletionListener`, sending messages with a delivery delay, and using shared topic consumers.

 As features are implemented in subsequent releases, these exceptions will be replaced with fully functional methods, examples and unit tests.
 See later/below for more details on implementation progress.